Photographic developer: Chemical composition of developers

 Other developing agents in use are p-aminophenol, glycin (N-(4-hydroxyphenyl)glycine), pyrogallol, and catechol.
 When used in low sulfite developer composition, the latter two compounds cause gelatin to harden and stain in the vicinity of developing grains.
 Generally, the optical density of the stain increases in the heavily exposed (and heavily developed) area.
 This is a property that is highly sought after by some photographers because it increases negative contrast in relation to density, meaning that highlight detail can be captured without "blocking" (reaching high enough density that detail and tonality are severely compromised).
 Hydroquinone shares this property.
 However, the staining effect only appears in solutions with very little sulfite, and most hydroquinone developers contain substantial quantities of sulfite.

 In the early days of photography, a wide range of developing agents were used, including chlorohydroquinone, ferrous oxalate,:131 hydroxylamine, ferrous lactate, ferrous citrate, Eikonogen, atchecin, antipyrin, acetanilid and Amidol (which unusually required mildly acidic conditions).

-Developers also contain water softening agent to prevent calcium scum formation (e.g., EDTA salts, sodium tripolyphosphate, NTA salts, etc.).
+Developers also contain a water softening agent to prevent calcium scum formation (e.g., EDTA salts, sodium tripolyphosphate, NTA salts, etc.).

 The original lithographic developer was based upon a low sulfite/bisulfite developer with formaldehyde (added as the powder paraformaldehyde).
 The very low sulfite, high hydroquinone and high alkalinity encouraged "infectious development" (exposed developing silver halide crystals collided with unexposed silver halide crystals, causing them to also reduce) which enhanced the edge effect in line images.
 These high energy developers had a short tray life, but when used within their tray life provided consistent usable results.

 Modern lithographic developers contain hydrazine compounds, tetrazolium compounds and other amine contrast boosters to increase contrast without relying on the classic hydroquinone-only lithographic developer formulation.
 The modern formulae are very similar to rapid access developers (except for those additives) and therefore they enjoy long tray life.
 However, classic lithographic developers using hydroquinone alone suffers very poor tray life and inconsistent results.